ha5dzs/volciclab-utilities/Readme.md

 * The **Ethernet 1 port, as labelled on the back, not as per Windows of the experimental computers**: `192.168.42.6` and `192.168.42.7`
 * The [Universal Robots UR3e robotic arm](robot_server/Readme.md), which is on `192.168.42.10`
 * Everything else (3D printer, your gadgets, IoT stuff) can be on DCHP, and will have an IP address from `192.168.42.35` onwards.

+These are some other devices that have a fixed network address, but they are assigned via DHCP.
+This is because some devices cannot be configured directly, or it can potentially impede a firmware upgrade process.
+These are:

+* The Philips Hue Bridge, which is on `192.168.42.132`
+* The Ethernet port on the 3D printer, which is on `192.168.42.123`

 ### Gray cables: Uplink to ResNet or NYUAD